jonidaniel/data-science-and-machine-learning/classifications/iris-flower-classifier/README.md

 # Iris Flower Classifier

-An iris flower classifier implemented with two different algorithms: decision tree and k-nearest neighbors.
+A classifier implemented with two different algorithms: decision tree and k-nearest neighbors.
 Provides a solution to the famous iris flower classification problem.

 ## Setup and Testing